nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 - the Storage class then writes them to the correct Path and the corresponding text(.txt) files are modified.
 ## Implementation

-{Describe the design and implementation of the product.
-Use UML diagrams and short code snippets where applicable.}.
+In this section, the features implemented will be explained using various UML diagrams and code snippets.

-### Check feature
+#### Check feature

-#### Implementation

 The check feature is implemented using the `CheckCommand` class. `CheckCommand` accesses the `Event`s stored within `EventList`s in order to determine if events are occurring within a given time period.
 It implements the following operations: